Isaiah Thomas leaves the Vanderbilt baseball team

 Vanderbilt's second-team All-SEC right fielder won't be back for 2022.

 Isaiah Thomas, who was expected to be a middle-of-the-order hitter and Vanderbilt's starting right fielder, announced on his Instagram on Monday that he has left the team.

 "After years of relationships, [Vanderbilt] chose their beliefs over the well-being of mental health and took advantage of that sensitive part of my life,” Thomas said in his cryptic post.
-“That is all there is to share publicly at the moment."
+“That is all there is to share se14_prodly at the moment."